 Step 6: Apply a slow-release, citrus fertilizer according to the manufacturer’s instructions.

-Step 7: If you live in zone 7 or lower, outdoor plants must be protected during the Winter.
+Step 7: If you live in zone 7 or lower, figs and pomegranates must be protected during the Winter.

 Elderberries